Sneak a little grammar into your kid’s Halloween fun this year with a fill-in-the-blank story! Free printable with the Answer Key!

 Print a few of these out.
 Leave them on the table for your kiddos this weekend to get them in the Halloween spirit!
 (And, of course, get them talking a little bit about our beautiful–and complicated!–English language, too!)

-Planning a little Halloween par-tay for kids this month?
-These are great for that extra 10 minutes that is always hard to fill!
+This is also great for that extra 10 minutes at the beginning or end of a party that is always hard to fill!

-You can download your Halloween Mad Libs here:
+You can download your Halloween Mad Libs (and Answer Key!) here:

 Want a few more fun halloween party ideas?